File System

 Inodes for directories

 First, every directory contains ./ and ../ corresponding to itself and its parent directory.
 For example, the parent directory of both /bin and /home is /, illustrated by the ../ 0 part of inode #1 and #6.
 In general, egos-2000 uses the format {name} {inode no} ... to represent a directory.
 If a {name} ends with /, this name would represent a sub-directory (e.g., rvr/ in inode #1).
-Otherwise, this name represents a file (e.g., README in inode #2).
-We use this convention for directories just because it is simple.
-In most file systems, these inodes would record more information such as file size or file creation time.
+Otherwise, this name represents a file (e.g., cat in inode #6).
+We use this naming convention for directories because it is simple.
+In most file systems, inodes will record more information such as the size or creation time of a file or directory.

 All the inodes in this table hold fewer than 512 bytes, so they all hold only one disk block.